chartbeat-labs/textacy/docs/source/tutorial-1.md

  ('every worker', 2)]
 ```

 Apparently, these speakers had a preoccupation with American workers, average workers, and _average American_ workers.
-To better understand the context of these mentions, we can extract keyterms (most important or "key" terms) from the documents in which they occured.
+To better understand the context of these mentions, we can extract keyterms (the most important or "key" terms) from the documents in which they occured.

 For example, here are the top 10 keyterms from that first Bernie speech in our dataset, extracted using a variation of the well-known TextRank algorithm: